-Bangkok struck me as the land of imported goods, the European part of Asia.
-Like Toyko, but smaller.
-Full of American-style malls selling European goods at Dubai prices.
-One of the few exceptions to this price hike were the chocolates.
+Between the malls, pizzerias, and international schools, Bangkok feels like a rather European part of Asia.
+Like Toyko or Seoul, but smaller.
+It’s one of the most expensive places to live in Thailand, but also the most convenient for visitors.
 If you’re looking to keep your Bangkok travel costs low, it’s a good idea to stick to small splurges, like high quality locally-made chocolates.

-These Thai chocolate makers know what you want; rich, melty truffles burst with flavor as they slowly coat your mouth.
-They’ll usually lighten your wallet by just $1USD apiece, a staple “affordable luxury” for the masses.
-Even still, in Bangkok these used to be tough to find.
+The Thai chocolate makers and Thai chocolatiers below know what you want when you walk into their shop; rich, melty truffles burst with flavor as they slowly coat your mouth.
+They’ll usually lighten your wallet by just $1-1.50USD apiece, a staple “affordable luxury” for the masses.
+Even still, in Bangkok these used to be very tough to find.
+Lucky for us, the Bangkok chocolate scene has evolved in recent years.

 Table of Contents